 The most commonly seen adverse reactions in the first four weeks of exposure were dizziness (mainly occurring during the initial treatment period) and fatigue.
 These reactions are usually mild to moderate and disappear within a few days even if treatment is continued.
 Other adverse reactions include: anorexia (including loss of appetite), increased appetite, depression, disorientation, dissociation, euphoria, amnesia, balance disorder, disturbance in attention, dysarthria, lethargy, memory impairment, somnolence, blurred vision, dizziness , constipation, diarrhea, dry mouth, mouth ulcers, nausea, oral pain, vomiting, application site pain, asthenia, sense of abnormality, drunkenness, malaise and falls.

-Source: AIFA website, the Italian Medicines Agency.
+Source: site AIFA, Italian Medicines Agency.